mdn/content/files/en-us/web/http/status/421/index.md

 {{HTTPSidebar}}

-The HTTP **`421 Misdirected Request`** client error response code indicates that the request was directed at a server that is not able to produce a response.
+The HTTP **`421 Misdirected Request`** client error response code indicates that the request was directed to a server that is not able to produce a response.
 This might be possible if a connection is reused or if an alternative service is selected.

 ## Status